Wednesday, September 16, 2009

 Others who played against Robinson yelled out that he should "go back to the cotton fields," among other slurs about his origins.
 Today, apart from calling President Obama a Muslim, many of his opponents also call for him to return to Kenya.

 While President Carter's comments may not be welcome by the White House, they do remind us about our past, and about how far we still need to go.
-Still, if Jackie Robinson's experience is any indication, there is hope.
+Still, if Jackie Robinson's experience is any indication, there is hope for the future.

 - Mark